-I recently spent three days at the NZ Musculoskeletal Medicine Conference in Christchurch, which was specifically focussed on aches and pain in the ageing population.
+I recently spent three days at the NZ Musculoskeletal Medicine Conference in Christchurch, which was specifically focused on aches and pain in the ageing population.
 This was quite a fitting theme, given that musculoskeletal disorders are the leading cause of disability in New Zealand.
 With lower levels of physical activity, obesity and an aging population, the impact and cost to society of musculoskeletal disorders will only increase.

 One of the take home messages from this year’s conference was ‘exercise for pain management’, ‘exercise for improved bone and muscle health’, and ‘exercise for improved brain function’.